Product Data Sheet

 Prime SSD substrate with slurry coat consisting of two parts powder to one part water or ACRY-LOK™ from W. R. MEADOWS (for enhanced bonding).
 Do not allow slurry coat to become dry or tack-free.
 If slurry coat becomes dry or tack-free prior to application of the bulk mix, reapply slurry coat after the already primed substrate has been properly saturated to SSD condition.
 For increased bond, prime substrate with REZI-WELD™ 1000 from W. R. MEADOWS and follow surface prep and application procedures as outlined on that data sheet.

 MEADOW-PATCH T1 is recommended for concrete patch repairs only.
 Not intended to be used as a self-leveling underlayment, overlay, or topping.
-Do not apply below 4° C (40° F) or above 32° C (90° F) or when rain is imminent.
+Do not apply below 4° C or above 32° C or when rain is imminent.
 Do not bridge moving cracks.
 Extend existing control and expansion joints through MEADOW-PATCH T1.
-For large areas with no control, expansion, or construction joints, refer to ACI guidelines.
 Do not exceed a length-to-width ratio of 2 to 1 for the repair area.
 Do not add any admixtures.
 Exceeding liquid requirements shall result in reduced physical properties.
 Realize that set time will decrease as the product, air, substrate, and mixing liquid temperature increases and will be increased as the temperature decreases.
 Featheredging may result in reduced durability and performance.
 Maximum application thickness should not exceed 25.4 mm (1″).
 Protect from conditions that may cause early water loss: high winds, low humidity, high temperature, direct sunlight.
 Early water loss is amplified in thin and/or small area applications.
 The use of extender aggregate will alter physical properties.
 Failure to follow ACI concreting practices and industry standard practices will result in decreased material performance.

 HEALTH AND SAFETY